jasonrandrews/arm-software-developers/content/en/devsummit22/build.md

 ### Launch chip-tool

-On the other instance, launch `chip-tool` and pair with the other instance, using:
+On the other instance, pair `chip-tool` with `chip-lighting-app`, using:
 ```console
 ./out/debug/chip-tool pairing onnetwork-long 0x11 20202021 3840
 ```